-It is recommended that you print and review the reporting deadlines on pages 25 and 26.
+It is recommended that you print and review the reporting due dates on pages 28 and 29.

 Monthly Reporting

 Monthly Program Highlights

 MFF submits brief monthly program highlights to MDHHS.
 These monthly program highlights should be uploaded to the Partner Portal on or before the 15th of each month, unless otherwise indicated.
 The highlights, when coupled with your monthly invoice, are intended to tell the story of your SNAP-Ed work, both direct education and PSE change efforts, and its impact on the people you serve during that particular month.